Skip to content

 A. Core families 1a Two-adult families w/ kids · 1b Single-parent families w/ kids · 2 Multi-generational households · 3a/3b Families w/ young adults (no kids) Build the most structurally-constrained households first, while there's a full population to choose from.

-C. Communal residences Kids → Boarding schools · Elderly (50+) → Care homes (oldest_first) · Young adults (16+) → Student dorms · 10 Multi-elderly households (refresh_pools: true) These venue steps move people out of the household pool.
-The multi-elderly step refreshes pools afterwards so we don't try to re-place care-home residents.
+D. Other communal residences Kids → Boarding schools · Young adults (16+) → Student dorms · 10 Multi-elderly households These venue steps move people out of the household pool.

-If a population is balanced, very few steps in Phase F need to fire.
+If a population is balanced, very few steps in Phase G need to fire.
 If it's unbalanced, the demotion/promotion logic in §5.2.1 plus these final steps make sure no person goes unallocated.

 To change the order, reorder the steps: list.
 To drop a step, comment its block.
 To tighten allocations, lower max_household_size, lower category_sum max, or narrow add_distribution.max.